Welcome to the New Indian Ridge Museum, Historic Shupe Homestead, and Wildlife Preserve!

-The Greek revival style house that Mr. Shupe constructed was first taxed in 1826 and is the first house to have been constructed in Amherst, Ohio.
+The Greek revival style house that Mr. Shupe constructed was first taxed in 1826 and is the first frame house to have been constructed in Amherst, Ohio.
 It is one of the oldest of its kind still standing in Lorain County.
-It was built between 1813-1818.
+It was built between 1813-1818, possibly making it the first frame house in Lorain County as well.
 The property on which the house is situated (15 acres of the original 300 purchased by Jacob Shupe) is now protected through a land conservation easement held with the Western Reserve Land Conservancy-Firelands District, in cooperation with the New Indian Ridge Museum Wildlife Preserve.
 This historically and ecologically important parcel of land, abutting the Beaver Creek, has been recognized as an historic landmark by the Amherst Historical Society and the Lorain County Historical Society, in conjunction with the Lorain County Preservation Network.
 The property is also listed on the Ohio Historic Inventory of Historic Properties.

 There is an important quotation that we particularly found of interest that was made by Col. Raymond C. Vietzen of the original Indian Ridge Museum: